Everyone is talking about critical illnesses (early, intermediate, or late) in Singapore and the insurance plans that cater to them.

-So on top of the medical costs incurred from the CI, don’t forget…
+So on top of the medical costs incurred from the illness, don’t forget…

-You still have these other commitments and goals to cater for, and this could amount to an hefty amount.
+You still have other commitments and goals to cater for, and these could easily add up.

-A lot has been said about the prevalence and the implications of a CI happening.
+A lot has been said about the prevalence and the implications when a critical illness happens.

-I’m sure most of you are not going to read that report so I’m just going to pick out the important points and give a summary of it.
+I’m sure most of you are not going to read that report so I’m just going to pick out the important points.

-The average working adult in Singapore has about $60,000 of CI cover.
+The average working adult in Singapore has about $60,000 of critical illness cover.

-Think for yourself: is it enough to last for 5 years? (rule of thumb for CI recovery)
+Think for yourself: is it enough to last for 5 years? (rule of thumb)

 And how much does one need?

-Now, those figures are a general guideline and everyone is different.
+Now, those figures are just a general guideline and the needs of everyone are different.

-The 3 Insurance Plans that Deal with Critical Illness
+The 3 Insurance Plans That Cover Critical Illness

 If you wish to beef up on your critical illness cover, what are the options?